l0daaa/clinic_system/README.md

 # clinic_system
-this is a simple project to practise OOP in Python
+This is a simple Clinic Management System project built using Python.
+The main purpose of this project is to practice and understand the fundamentals of Object-Oriented Programming (OOP) concepts.